Covid 19 coronavirus: Jacinda Ardern responds to calls to open NZ borders

 Of the 1200-odd spare beds in quarantine and managed isolation facilities, she said the numbers were increasing and that spare capacity would soon be filled.

-Asked about sharing briefings with the National Party, Ardern said she shared information publicly as soon as it was possible.
+Asked about sharing Covid briefings with the National Party, Ardern said she shared information publicly as soon as it was possible.

 On Apec 2021 going virtual, Ardern said there was too much uncertainty about face-to-face meetings.